-- NOTE: The most recent, substantive changes are presented in red. - Amends Title 66 (Public Utilities) providing for water and wastewater asset management plans.
+- NOTE: Recent, substantive changes are presented in red. - Amends Title 66 (Public Utilities) providing for water and wastewater asset management plans.
 The bill was amended on 3rd Consideration, 4/11/22 and moved to Title 27 (Environmental Resources).

 Key Definitions